EstherMuigai/neighbourhood/README.md

 An application where users can:
 *   Sign up
 *   Sign in (authentication)
-*   Upload pictures
+*   Upload projects
 *   Follow other users and see their pictures
-*   Like other users pictures
+*   Like other users projects
-*   Comment on other users' pictures

 ## Getting Started